Liposuction Conveniently located to serve Pittsburgh and Pennsylvania

 Look Better.
 Feel Better.

 It can be incredibly frustrating when diet and exercise aren’t enough to achieve the body you want.
 But the good news is that you do have options.
-Liposuction is a quick, safe and effective way to eliminate unwanted fat, sculpt contoured body features and tighten lax skin – so you can love the way your body looks.
-Liposuction is a technique that removes fat from the deep and middle fat compartments of the arms, chest, abdomen, thighs, and calves.
+Liposuction is a quick, safe, and effective way to eliminate unwanted fat, sculpt contoured body features and tighten lax skin – so you can love the way your body looks.
+Liposuction is a technique that removes fat from the deep and middle-fat compartments of the arms, chest, abdomen, thighs, and calves.
 Liposuction can only minimally tighten the skin.
 VASER liposuction technology that delivers ultrasound energy to the site before it suctions helps to tighten the loose skin over the fat.
+You’ll be in great care at Radiance Plastic Surgery, as Dr. Cherup is widely considered by her patients as the best Liposuction Surgeon in Pittsburgh.
+Below, is more information on the procedure and Dr. Cherup’s technique.

 Is Liposuction Right for Me?